US STOCKS-Oil, materials lead Wall St towards weekly loss

 By Chuck Mikolajczak and Sinead Carew

-NEW YORK, Dec 12 U.S. stocks fell on Friday, putting the benchmark S&P 500 on track for its first weekly decline since mid-October after a further drop in oil prices and disappointing data out of China pushed investors away from the raw materials sector.
+NEW YORK, Dec 12 U.S. stocks fell on Friday, putting the benchmark S&P 500 on track for its first weekly decline in eight, after a further drop in oil prices and disappointing data out of China pushed investors away from the raw materials sector.

 Oil's fall has added to worries about global demand and raised concerns about earnings for some energy companies, with year-end tax selling putting more pressure on the sector.
 Even bargain-hunters, for now, are staying away from energy shares.